adnankoroth/kindle-markdowner/README.md

-# kindle-markdowner
-A simple Python script to convert yout 'My Clippings.txt' from Kindle to Markdown format that it can be used in Obsidian or Logseq

 # Kindle-Markdowner

 Kindle-Markdowner is a Python script that converts your Kindle highlights from `My Clippings.txt` into separate Markdown files, each corresponding to a different book.
+This would be helpfull if you are using Logseq or Obsidian

 ## Features